 Following your Xanax detox in Newport Beach, you can address the psychological side of benzo addiction in ongoing inpatient or outpatient Xanax rehab.

-For the best treatment for Xanax addiction, choose one of our three Gratitude Lodge locations at Long Beach, Newport Beach, or near San Diego.
+For the best treatment for Xanax addiction, choose one of our three Gratitude Lodge locations at Long Beach and Newport Beach.

 Our luxury rehab centers are pet-friendly and inclusive, providing an environment free of distractions, temptations, and triggers.

 Kickstart your recovery from Xanax addiction with a supervised medical detox.
 A team of credentialed addiction specialists and medical professionals will administer a tapered reduction in your Xanax dosage, streamlining the withdrawal process and purging benzodiazepines from your system.